Terms of Service

-Users of the Services may provide us with content, including without limitation text, photos, images, audio, video, code, branding specifications/assets, and any other materials (“User Content”).
+Users of the Services may provide The Company with content, including without limitation text, photos, images, audio, video, code, branding specifications/assets, and any other materials (“User Content”).
 Your User Content stays yours.
-These Terms don’t give us any rights to User Content, except for the limited rights that enable us to provide, improve, promote and protect the Services as described herein.
+These Terms don’t give The Company any rights to User Content, except for the limited rights that enable The Company to provide, improve, promote and protect the Services as described herein.

 2.2.
 Your License To Us

-When you provide User Content via the Services, you grant Reverent a non-exclusive, worldwide, perpetual, royalty-free, sublicensable, transferable right and license to use, host, store, reproduce, modify, create derivative works of (such as those resulting from translations, adaptations or other changes we make so that User Content works better with the Services), communicate, publish, publicly display, publicly perform and distribute User Content for the limited purposes of allowing us to provide, improve, promote and protect the Services.
+When you provide User Content via the Services, you grant The Company a non-exclusive, worldwide, perpetual, royalty-free, sublicensable, transferable right and license to use, host, store, reproduce, modify, create derivative works of (such as those resulting from translations, adaptations or other changes The Company makes so that User Content works better with the Services), communicate, publish, publicly display, publicly perform and distribute User Content for the limited purposes of allowing The Company to provide, improve, promote and protect the Services.

 2.3.
 Featuring Your Site

-We may use in perpetuity, worldwide and free of charge, any version of Your Sites (as defined below), or any portion thereof, for the limited purpose of Reverent marketing and promotional activities.
-For example, we may feature Your Sites on our own website, or on our social media accounts.
+The Company may use in perpetuity, worldwide and free of charge, any version of Your Sites (as defined below), or any portion thereof, for the limited purpose of its marketing and promotional activities.
+For example, The Company may feature Your Sites on its own website, or on its social media accounts.
 This can result in improved traffic to Your Sites.
-You waive any claims against us relating to any moral rights, artists’ rights or any other similar rights worldwide that you may have in or to Your Sites, and any right of inspection or approval of any such use of Your Sites.
-If you don’t want Your Sites featured, you can opt out at anytime via the Services or by contacting us.
+You waive any claims against The Company relating to any moral rights, artists’ rights or any other similar rights worldwide that you may have in or to Your Sites, and any right of inspection or approval of any such use of Your Sites.
+If you don’t want Your Sites featured, you can opt out at any time via the Services or by contacting The Company.